seL4/microkit/docs/manual.md

 So, to extend the prior example, **A** can indirectly refer to **B** via the channel identifier **37**.
 Similarly, **B** can refer to **A** via the channel identifier **42**.

-The system supports a maximum up 64 channels and interrupts per protection domain.
+The system supports a maximum of 63 channels and interrupts per protection domain.

 ### Protected procedure